ipvm-wg/spec/task/README.md

 This  that the CID has been checked, and the runner guarintees that it is available in the current environment.

+NOTE TO SELF: should CHa be its own spec?
+Seems useful :thinking:

 | Issue                         | At Fault               |
 |-------------------------------|------------------------|
 | Malformed CID                 | Requestor              |